Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 1. This should return you to the main Connectors landing page.
 Wait for your newly created connector to change status from **Provisioning** to **Running**.

-1. If you navigate back to the **Topics** tab you will notice two newly created topics **abc.transactions** and **abc.clicks**.
+1. If you navigate back to the **Topics** tab you will notice three newly created topics **abc.transactions**, **abc.orders** and **abc.clicks**.
 The connector automatically created these two additional topics based on the collections in the mongoDB Atlas database where data is being sourced from.

 ***